Diori Hamani International Airport: Base Aérienne 101

-The Niger Air Force maintains Base Aérienne 101, collocated with Diori Hamani International Airport, and it is used by both the American and French armed forces for counter-terrorism operations.
+The Niger Air Force maintains Base Aérienne 101, which is collocated with Diori Hamani International Airport.
+It has been variously used by American, French, and Russian armed forces as a base for operations and training missions.
+The former American and French bases, both established in 2013, were located at adjacent parts of the airport.

 In 2013, U.S. African Command spokesman Benjamin Benson confirmed that U.S. air operations conducted from Base Aérienne 101 at Diori Hamani International Airport were providing "support for intelligence collection with French forces conducting operations in Mali and with other partners in the region."
-In July 2013, The New York Times reported that the deployment had expanded from one Predator UAV to daily flights by a detachment of two larger MQ-9 Reaper remotely piloted aircraft, supported by 120 U.S. Air Force personnel.
-The MQ-9 Reapers are scheduled to be relocated to Niger Air Base 201.
+In July 2013, The New York Times reported that the deployment had expanded from one Predator UAV to daily flights by a detachment of two larger General Atomics MQ-9 Reaper remotely piloted aircraft, supported by 120 U.S. Air Force personnel.
+The MQ-9 Reapers were scheduled to be relocated to Niger Air Base 201 in 2018.
+Italy placed troops at the American base in 2018, supporting European Union interests in the region.

 Around 2013, two Ku band arrays were constructed at the airport to allow for communication with EADS Harfang UAVs.
-The French Air and Space Force Escadron de Drones 1/33 Belfort has operated three MQ-9 Reapers out of the base since January 2014 in support of Operation Barkhane.
-France has also deployed Dassault Mirage 2000D aircraft from the French Air Forces detachment (DETAIR) to the base.
+The French Air and Space Force Escadron de Drones 1/33 Belfort operated three MQ-9 Reapers out of the base starting in January 2014 in support of Operation Barkhane.
+France also deployed Dassault Mirage 2000D aircraft from the French Air Forces detachment (DETAIR) to the base.
+France made Niamey a centre of operations during Operation Serval of the Mali War.
+Germany also had 50 troops in Niamey in 2020 as part of the United Nations peacekeeping mission in Mali.
+A French Operational Transport Group was also based at the airbase as of 2020, controlling Lockheed C-130J Hercules aircraft instead of the previous Transall C-160s.
+In 2022, French assets were moved from Gao to a forward operating base in Niamey, which had 1,000 troops garrisoned and became France's largest center of operations in West Africa.

-The Nigerien Air Force operates two Cessna-208 Caravans equipped for ISTAR operations at the airport.
+The Nigerien Air Force maintains two Cessna-208 Caravans equipped for ISTAR operations at the airport.

-A French Operational Transport Group is based at the airbase which currently controls Lockheed C-130J Hercules aircraft instead of the previous Transall C-160's.
+In the aftermath of the 2023 Nigerien coup d'état, both France and the United States were told to withdraw their military personnel from the country.
+French forces departed from the airbase in December 2023.
+In May 2024 Russian troops moved in to one of the airports' hangars while some U.S. troops were still on the same property, but not in same buildings.
+On 7 July 2024, the U.S. completed withdrawal of all troops from the airbase.